BramProvoost/BramProvoost/README.md

 - 👋 Hi, I’m Bram Provoost
-- 👀 I’m interested in A.I.
+- 👀 I’m interested in A.I. and industrial automation
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: bramprovoost@gmail.com

 <!---
 BramProvoost/BramProvoost is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.